Christmas is just around the corner.

 - Russian films with subtitles are great for reading practice and for associating spoken words with their meanings.
 Not only can you improve your Cyrillic reading abilities by watching Russian films with subtitles, but you can use English subtitles to further improve your Russian-English translation skills in real time.

-- If you develop a taste for watching Russian movies over the holidays, you can turn it into a year-round learning pleasure, complete with movie trailers for your level on FluentU!
+- Russian films can bring you joy all year long.
+If you develop a taste for watching Russian movies over the holidays, you can turn it into a year-round learning pleasure, complete with movie trailers for your level on FluentU!

 Didn't catch something?
 Go back and listen again.
 Missed a word?
 FluentU makes native Russian videos approachable through interactive captions.
 Tap or click on any word to see a definition, in-context usage examples, audio pronunciation, helpful images and more.